adrianhajdin/nft_card_game/readme.md

   - Move the `/artifacts/contracts/AVAXGods.json` file to the `/abi` folder on the frontend
 5. Deploy the smart contract on the Fuji test network by running the `npx hardhat run --network fuji scripts/1-deploy.ts` command
   - Copy the address of the deployed contract from the terminal and paste it into the `/contract/index.js` file of the frontend application

+    // TODO REMIND PEOPLE TO ACTIVATE TESTNED MODE ON Core